Managing Cubes in Modeler

 Cubes can be created and deleted in the Modeler.

-- The New Cube dialog appears, where you can enter a name and description of the cube.
-You can also select from a list of templates and select dimensions for the cube.
+- The New Cube dialog appears; there you can enter a name and a description of the cube.

 - Click OK to finish.